 In order to preserve index continuity, conformity with the minimum free float-adjusted market capitalization requirements for existing IMI Index constituents will be assessed using the free float-adjusted market capitalization before the application of the adjustment factor.
-That is, existing constituents of the IMI Index with FIF (before the application of the adjustment factor) of greater than or equal to 0.15 must meet $2/3^{rd}$ of the minimum free float-adjusted market capitalization required for the Standard or Small Cap Index to remain in the Standard or Small Cap Index, respectively.
-Existing constituents of the Standard Index with FIF (before the application of the adjustment factor) of less than 0.15 must meet $2/3^{rd}$ of the 1.8 times of the minimum free float-adjusted market capitalization required for the Standard Index to remain in the Standard Index.
+That is, existing constituents of the IMI Index with FIF (before the application of the adjustment factor) of greater than or equal to 0.15 must meet 2/3rd of the minimum free float-adjusted market capitalization required for the Standard or Small Cap Index to remain in the Standard or Small Cap Index, respectively.
+Existing constituents of the Standard Index with FIF (before the application required for the 1.8 times of the minimum free float-adjusted market capitalization in the Standard Index.